 How much protein to eat per meal

 It’s recommended that you divide your daily protein requirement between your meals and do not concentrate all of your protein into one or two meals.
-Consuming at least 30 to 40 grams of protein per meal has been found to stimulate an optimal rate of muscle protein synthesis.

 Eating protein before and after exercise